sairamaj/oauth/Readme.md

    * Authorization code  ( for web server, browser-based, mobile app)
    * Password (user name and password)
    * Client credentials ( application access)

+### scopes
+   Scopes define the resources in your system that you want to protect, e.g. APIs.

 ## Web server app
    * Runs on server ( code is on server)
    * Can use client secret.